dranidis/design-patterns/README.md

 ## Suggested sequence of working with the examples

-* Adapter
+- Adapter
-* Strategy
+- Strategy
-* Factory Method
+- Factory Method
-* Abstract Factory
+- Abstract Factory
-* Singleton
+- Singleton
-* Observer
+- Observer
+- Mediator

 ## Exercises

 In some patterns there is also a docs folder with some more info about the pattern and exercises for practice.